darkeclipz/code-collection/README.md

 # code-collection

-A collection algorithms and other useful functions, for solving challenges on Project Euler and HackerRank.
+A collection of algorithms and other useful functions, for solving challenges on Project Euler and HackerRank.